African black sugar ant (Lepisiota incisa) is a small exotic pest ant.

 Response program

-The plan was endorsed through the national emergency response arrangements.
-Costs are shared between the Australian, state and territory governments.
-The WA government contributes additional resources and funding to the eradication program.
+This ant is a nationally significant pest and is managed under the National Environmental Biosecurity Response Agreement (NEBRA).
+WA DPIRD leads the response.
+The costs of the response are shared between the Australian, state and territory governments.
+The WA Government contributes additional resources and funding to the eradication program.

 WA African black sugar ant emergency response

-How we coordinate a response to an outbreak.
+How we coordinate a response to an outbreak

-National Invasive Ant Biosecurity Plan 2018 - 2028.
+National Invasive Ant Biosecurity Plan 2018 - 2028

 Your obligations

-You can help contain this ant by reporting any suspected sightings.
-Take care not to move the ant on goods, vehicles, clothes or plant material (including soil).
+You can help contain this ant by reporting any suspect sightings.

 Report sightings

-Report to DPIRD through the MyPestGuide Reporter app or call the Exotic Plant Pest Hotline on 1800 084 881.
+You can call the Exotic Plant Pest Hotline on 1800 084 881 from anywhere in Australia.

 Follow the rules